emergency22/Firefighter-Cheatsheet/resources/design-document.md

 _The service will be initially populated with a Coefficient table that will have coefficient data for each hose diameter.
 Additionally, two other tables will be created: An Apparatus table and a Hose table._

+_A GlobalSecondaryIndex will also be utilized, based on the Apparatus Table, to allow a user to view all Apparatus for a particular Fire Department.
+This will utilize the String 'fire dept' in the Apparatus table as a Sort Key._

 # 8. Pages

 <img src="../resources/images/webpages.PNG">